About this course

 See our video following Sophie's Journey since studying Professional Law at UWE.

-We run various events and taster sessions throughout the year.
-Find out more.
+Find out more about the law events and taster sessions we run throughout the year.

 The full-time course is of 32 weeks duration, commencing in mid September each year.
 Enrolment is followed by the compulsory subjects in terms 1 and 2 and a choice of two module options in term 3.
 The compulsory knowledge subjects (civil litigation, criminal litigation and professional conduct) are built upon in your compulsory skills sessions (advocacy, conferencing, REDOC, opinion writing and drafting), which are in turn enhanced through your options.